rcapillon/eigenfem/README.md

 ```
 Alternatively, you can download and extract the source code from the latest release.

-Then, use the following commands:
+Then, go inside the source code's folder and use the following commands:
 ```
-cd eigenfem/
 mkdir build
 cd build/
 cmake ..